ArulLakshmi/Device-Drivers/EndSem/Ques2/PartB/readme.md

 Question :
  Write a module which prints your name in log.<br/>
- (output screenshots are available in output_ss.pdf)
+ (Output screenshots are available in output_ss.pdf)